vitaly-t/decomment/README.md

 only to remove `//` and `/**/` comments from it according to the `options`.

 CSS is the most frequent example of where this method is to be used.

+You should not use this method for JSON or JavaScript, as it can break your regular expressions.

 ### decomment.html(html, [options]) ⇒ String